MVliegenthart/ConnectorDocs/intro.md

 ## Getting started

-<p>To start using the Revelation helpdesk connector create a new flow and add a new step.
-Then search for "Revelation helpdesk" and select any of the available actions. </p>
+To start using the Revelation helpdesk connector create a new flow and add a new step.
+Then search for "Revelation helpdesk" and select any of the available actions.

 ![StepChooseAction](https://revelationhelpdesk.com/images/api/screenshots/Step1-Choose-action.png)

 #### Connect to Revelation helpdesk

-<p>The first step when adding a new action or trigger is to create a connection to your instance of Revelation helpdesk.
-When prompted, enter your Revelation helpdesk URL and make sure to enter a secure URL (HTTPS://) and the url does not end with '/'</p>
+The first step when adding a new action or trigger is to create a connection to your instance of Revelation helpdesk.
+When prompted, enter your Revelation helpdesk URL and make sure to enter a secure URL (HTTPS://) and the url does not end with '/'
 ![StepConnect](https://revelationhelpdesk.com/images/api/screenshots/Step1-Choose-action.png)

-<p>After you enter your Revelation helpdesk URL click 'Sign In' and you will see a popup login form.
-Enter your Revelation URL again and your Revelation username and password.</p>
+After you enter your Revelation helpdesk URL click 'Sign In' and you will see a popup login form.
+Enter your Revelation URL again and your Revelation username and password.
 ![StepAuth](https://revelationhelpdesk.com/images/api/screenshots/Auth-Combined.png)

 <p>Once you have signed in successfully you will be able to interact with the chosen action.</p>

 #### Log a new Ticket
 Here is a simple example of how to log a new ticket using the 'Log a new Ticket' action.
 Simply select the Client, Project, End User, enter a Ticket description and choose a ticket status.
-When the flow runs it will create a new ticket for this end user and assign it to the selected project.</p>
+When the flow runs it will create a new ticket for this end user and assign it to the selected project.
 ![StepLog](https://revelationhelpdesk.com/images/api/screenshots/Step5-LogATicket.png)

 #### Advanced ticket logging